Ayesh/PHPTemplate/README.md

 Note that this kind of array accessing is **guaranteed to be a string**.
 If you access a variable that is not set, or any other type other than a **string, float, or an integer**,  an empty string will be returned instead.
 This makes it easier to access variables that you are not sure if exists.

 To access complex variables, you can use the `$v->get('variable'])` helper function.
 It will return whatever variable you set initially.
-This is **not guaranteed to be a string not is sanitized**.
+This is **not guaranteed to be a string nor is sanitized**.

 #### Helper methods
 PHPTemplate provides a few helper methods that can help you build your template.